Enhancing Cross-Modal Contextual Congruence for Crowdfunding Success using Knowledge-infused Learning: Background Related Work

-Marketing materials are often generated to promote an entity (i.e., organization, product, person) and instigate audience action.
-Online platforms including social media and crowdfunding have been a focus area for marketing campaigns due to its reach to the masses in real time \cite{kursuncu2019predictive}.
-Crowdfunding platforms, such as Indiegogo and Kickstarter seek venture capital from the general public.
+Crowdfunding platforms, such as Indiegogo and Kickstarter, seek venture capital from the general public.
 Between 2009 and 2023, over seven billion dollars have been pledged for the campaigns on Kickstarter.
 Some of the emerging brands such as Oculus \cite{Carradini2023-ka} originated from these platforms.
-These campaigns have a relatively low success rate.
-For instance, Carradini et al. \cite{Carradini2023-ka} found that \%38.76 of the Kickstarter campaigns were fully funded relative to unsuccessful campaigns.
-Successful campaigns featured more images and links.
-Yet, the majority of crowdfunding studies focused primarily on textual content, and often followed a more standard data science approach.
+These campaigns have a relatively low success rate, such as \%38.76 for the Kickstarter \cite{Carradini2023-ka}.
+While successful campaigns featured more images and links, the majority of prior crowdfunding studies focused primarily on textual content.
 Researchers \cite{Mitra2014-ly} analyzed the textual data in Kickstarter campaigns, extracting linguistic features with phrases (i.e., n-grams) and other control variables using a logistic regression model.
-Another study built models to characterize the persuasive strategies in crowdfunding (Kiva) campaigns using semi-supervised textual RNNs \cite{yang2019let}.
-This research topic of multimodal learning specifically for modeling crowdfunding campaigns and their success has not received adequate attention from the researchers \cite{Palmieri2022-ch,Carradini2023-ka}.
-Researchers \cite{cheng2019success} developed one of the few predictive models for multimodal crowdfunding campaign success (MDL-TIM) (we use this model as a baseline ---see Section Methods---).
-Because marketing campaigns are often multimodal, congruence in the promotional multimodal content is likely critical for effectiveness.
+Another study characterized the persuasive strategies in crowdfunding (Kiva) campaigns using semi-supervised textual RNNs \cite{yang2019let}.
+Researchers \cite{cheng2019success} developed one of the few predictive models for multimodal crowdfunding campaign success (MDL-TIM), which we use as a baseline in our study.
 The crowdfunding application provides an ideal domain for addressing the contextual congruence between modalities, providing both ample data and a measure of successful interpretation.

-In contrast to the above approaches, we use commonsense knowledge to reduce the gap between modalities to improve cross-modal congruence.
-Our work differentiates itself by utilizing both implicit (data-driven) and explicit (knowledge-driven) information fused in multimodal learning, which provides more contextually congruent representations and better performance in our downstream task.
+In contrast to this prior work, we use commonsense knowledge to reduce the semantic gap between modalities to enhance cross-modal congruence.
+Our work differentiates itself by jointly reasoning over both implicit (data-driven) and explicit (knowledge-driven) information retrieved through semantic search and infused into the model.
+This provides more contextually congruent representations and better performance in our downstream task.
+Further, to our knowledge, this is the first study applying KGs with language or visual models for crowdfunding, whereas prior approaches involving KGs used crowdsourcing \cite{kou2022crowdgraph,basharat2014semantically}.